kKapalka/chat-room/readme.md

 - Fixed a bug where non-verified user could log in the chat

 - Found a bug where the message extracting query would run multiple times.
-Severity: minor - causes minor inconveniences
+Severity: minor - causes minor inconveniences (Fixed)

+- Found a bug where chat displayed through /show history command is inconsistent.
+Severity: major.
+Caused by ~~lack of synchronization between functions~~ generation of multiple listener threads on the client side (Fixed)

 Changelog #1: 18.01.2018